Garden Advice

 So, if you:

-• Intend to tidy up your vegetable garden;
+• Intend to tidy up your veggie garden;

-• Wish to know how to recognise the most common garden weeds;
+• Wish to know how to recognise the most common types of garden weeds;

 • Want to learn the right weed control techniques,